Dinita L. James

 Litigation, including class and collective action litigation; noncompetition agreement enforcement.

 About Dinita's Practice

-Dinita L. James has extensive experience litigating complex matters in state and federal court, including large employment discrimination class actions and wage and hour collective actions.
+Dinita L. James of Gonzalez Law, LLC, has extensive experience litigating complex matters in state and federal court, including large employment discrimination class actions and wage and hour collective actions.
 She also represents employers in defense of individual cases arising under antidiscrimination, whistleblower protection, and antiretaliation laws and in enforcement of noncompetition and other restrictive covenants.